 How to tune in

-The livestream event will be available for free on our Facebook and YouTube channels starting at 12 noon.
-Make sure you’re logged in to join the chat.
+The livestream event will be streamed for free on the Engine Shed Facebook page and Historic Environment Scotland YouTube channel starting at 12 noon.
+Make sure you’re logged in if you'd like to join the chat and ask questions.

 Can’t make it?
 You’ll be able to watch the full recording after on Facebook and YouTube.

 Send us your questions

 To submit a question in advance, please email email@example.com.
 If you’re looking for repair advice, try to include some photos of your problem.